Ryanair challenges regulator's decision over strikes compensation

 A passenger is entitled to a maximum of €600 for delays of three hours or more providing it qualifies under EU 261, the flight delay compensation regulation.

-The CAR received a number of claims for compensation under EU 261, five of which the CAR determined Ryanair is liable for.
+The CAR received a number of claims for compensation under EU 261, five for which the CAR determined Ryanair is liable.
 These five form effective test cases for Ryanair’s legal challenge, Martin Hayden SC, for Ryanair, told the court on Monday.

-Counsel said that making Ryanair liable in the circumstances of strike action completely distorts the negotiation process between the unions and airline.
+Counsel said that making Ryanair liable in the circumstances of strike action completely distorted the negotiation process between the unions and airline.

 Mr Justice Seamus Noonan granted Mr Hayden leave to bring judicial review proceedings and also put a stay on the CAR’s May 31st decision in relation to the five compensation claims pending further order or determination of the case.
 He also gave the CAR liberty to apply to vary the order.